-1. Consider the price of heating oil
+1. Stay informed with the price of heating oil

 2. Purchase the heating oil earlier